Josef Terboven

+Terboven was born in Essen, Germany, and attended Volksschule and Realschule before he volunteered for military service during the First World War.
+After the war, he studied law and political science at the University of Munich and the University of Freiburg, where he first got involved in politics.
+Terboven joined the Nazi Party in 1923, participated in the Beer Hall Putsch and eventually rose through the ranks to become the Gauleiter of Essen and the editor of various Nazi newspapers.
+After the Nazi seizure of power in 1933, Terboven was promoted to SA-Gruppenführer and was made a member of the Prussian State Council.

+In 1940, he was appointed Reichskommissar for Norway, a position that granted him significant power and control.
+Terboven established multiple concentration camps in Norway, ruthlessly persecuted the Jewish population and focused on crushing the Norwegian resistance movement.
+His actions led to numerous atrocities, such as the Beisfjord massacre in which hundreds of Yugoslavian political prisoners and prisoners-of-war were murdered.

+As the tide of the war turned against Germany, Terboven implemented a scorched earth policy in northern Norway that resulted in the forced evacuation of 50,000 Norwegians and widespread destruction.
+He hoped to turn Norway into a fortress for the Nazi regime's last stand.
+However, after Adolf Hitler's suicide, his successor, Großadmiral Karl Dönitz, dismissed Terboven from his post as Reichskommissar on 7 May 1945.

+On 8 May 1945, the day of Germany's surrender, Terboven died of suicide by detonating 50 kg (110 lbs) of dynamite in a bunker on the Skaugum compound in Norway.
+His family survived in West Germany, and his wife, Ilse (Stahl) Terboven died in 1972.

 Early life

-Terboven was born in Essen, the son of minor landed gentry.
-The family name comes from the Low German dar boven ("up there"), referring to a farmstead on a hill.
-Josef Terboven attended volksschule and realschule in Essen until 1915 and then volunteered for military service in the First World War.
+Terboven was born in Essen, the son of minor landed gentry of Dutch descent.
+The family name comes from the Low German daar boven ("up there"), referring to a farmstead on a hill.
+Josef Terboven attended Volksschule and Realschule in Essen until 1915 and then volunteered for military service in the First World War.
 He served with Feldartillerie Regiment 9 and then with the nascent air force.
 He was awarded the Iron Cross, 1st and 2nd class, and attained the rank of Leutnant before being discharged on 22 December 1918.
 He studied law and political science at the University of Munich and the University of Freiburg, where he first got involved in politics.
 He dropped out of the university in 1922 without earning a degree and trained as a bank official in Essen, working as a bank clerk through June 1925.